 Area Formula for Quadrilateral in terms of its Diagonals

-The area of any quadrilateral is equal to half the product of the diagonals multiplied by the sine of the angle between them.
+The area of any quadrilateral (convex, concave, crossed) is equal to half the product of the diagonals multiplied by the sine of the angle between them.
 As shown in the dynamic sketch below the area ABCD = ½AC x BD x sin ∠DEA.

 It's surprising though that this simple formula appears to be completely absent from high school textbooks.

-The reader/viewer is requested to investigate the validity off the result by dragging any of the red vertices A, B, C or D.
+The reader/viewer is requested to investigate the validity of the result by dragging any of the red vertices A, B, C or D.

 Challenge: